terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 gw_subnet | | Subnet CIDR, for using an existing VPC.
 Required when use_existing_vpc is enabled.
 Make sure this is a public subnet. hagw_subnet | | Subnet CIDR, for using an existing VPC.
 Required when use_existing_vpc is enabled and ha_gw is true.
-Make sure this is a public subnet. china | false | Set to true when deploying this module in AWS China transit_gw2 | | Add secondary transit to attach spoke to (e.g. for dual transit firenet).
-When segmentation is used, transit_gw MUST be used for east/west transit. transit_gw_route_tables | [] | A list of route tables to propagate routes to for transit_gw attachment. transit_gw2_route_tables | [] | A list of route tables to propagate routes to for transit_gw2 attachment. inspection | false | Set to true to enable east/west Firenet inspection.
+Make sure this is a public subnet. china | false | Set to true when deploying this module in AWS China transit_gw_egress | | Add secondary transit to attach spoke to (e.g. for dual transit firenet).
+When segmentation is used, transit_gw MUST be used for east/west transit. transit_gw_route_tables | [] | A list of route tables to propagate routes to for transit_gw attachment. transit_gw_egress_route_tables | [] | A list of route tables to propagate routes to for transit_gw_egress attachment. inspection | false | Set to true to enable east/west Firenet inspection.
 Only valid when transit_gw is East/West transit Firenet

 ### Outputs